Create a Website Account - Manage notification subscriptions, save form progress and more.

 In July 2015, SRTA was successful in obtaining a $30,000 mini-grant through the Federal Transit Administration (FTA) Section 5311(f) Intercity Bus Program to investigate market demand and operational feasibility of the service.
 This effort was completed during the winter of 2016/17.
 Express bus service from Redding to downtown Sacramento along the I-5 corridor is recommended in the study, with feeder routes from the rural counties in the North State.
 The final report provides an inventory of existing services along the corridor; a market demand assessment; a cursory service design; and a list of next steps required for implementation.
 Early data and findings from the study were used in a Transit and Intercity Rail Capital Program (TIRCP) grant application for $19.5 million, submitted in April 2016 and not awarded funding.
-This study, called the Shasta Intercity Transportation to Sacramento and the Bay Area Study, was accepted by the board in December 2016.
+This study, called the Shasta Intercity Transportation to Sacramento and Bay Area Feasibility Study and Action Plan, was accepted by the board in December 2016.